BSc (Hons) Health and Social Care Management (Full Degree) with Foundation Year

 - An International Baccalaureate (28 points), or

 Please contact the Admissions Office to find out if your qualification is suitable.
-If you do not have a UK qualification or an International Baccalaureate we will use NARIC to find out how the qualifications you already have compare to UK qualifications.
-NARIC is the UK agency that provides information and advice about how qualifications and skills from overseas compare to UK qualifications.
+If you do not have a UK qualification or an International Baccalaureate we will use NARIC to find out how the qualifications, you already have compared to UK qualifications.
+NARIC is a UK agency that provides information and advice about how qualifications and skills from overseas compare to UK qualifications.

 The structure of the full BSc (Hons) Health and Social Care Management programme is shown below:

-Year One: Certificate in Higher Education – 120 Credits at Level 4
+Year 1: Certificate in Higher Education – 120 Credits at Level 4

 – Personal and Professional Skills for Management (20 cr.)